-Many authors are also speakers and as such usually have a book table in the back of the room where the audience can purchase a copy of their book during an event.
-This can be a very valuable source of income for the author if they have negotiated a “buy back” price (also known as the author’s discount) at the time of signing their book contract.
+Many authors have the opportunity to speak at various events and, as such, usually have a book table in the back of the room where the audience can purchase a copy of their book.
+This can be a valuable source of income for the author if they have negotiated a “buy back” price (also known as the author’s discount) at the time of signing their book contract.

 Check Your Contract Restrictions

-Also, there are a couple publishers that do not allow you, by contract, to sell your books in any public venue.
+Also, it is possible that a publisher could prevent you, by contract, from selling your books in any public venue if you purchased those books at a special author discount.
 If you scoff at this after signing the contract and are caught, you are in breach of contract and could face the consequences.

 What About Internet Sales?

 The author discount can vary greatly from publisher to publisher and even from contract to contract.
 The normal starting discount is 40% off the retail price on author purchases.
-We are usually able to negotiate an escalating discount schedule based on the quantity purchased.
-It starts with open stock purchases (quantities less can a case – anywhere from 1-48 copies) to case-lot quantities (the number of books that fit in one box is called a “case-lot”) and can increase at levels of 500 and 1,000 or more for a maximum discount.
+Our agency usually tries to negotiate an escalating discount schedule based on the quantity purchased.
+It starts with open stock purchases (meaning, quantities less than what fills a case or box, anywhere from 1-48 copies) to case-lot quantities (the number of books that fit in one box is called a “case lot”) and can increase at levels of 500 and 1,000 or more for a maximum discount.